wp-plugins/m-wp-popup/readme.txt

 == Frequently Asked Questions ==

-Please use the forum on my site to get the support.
-This way it's easy for me to manage support requests and it helps others having the same issue.
+Please use the forum on plugin site to get the support.
+It'll be easy to manage support requests and it helps others having the same issue.
 The link to the support forum is below.

 <strong>Please don't post pro version support requests on the free version support forum.</strong>